juliushaertl/nextcloud-docker-dev/README.md

 docker-compose up proxy nextcloud
 ```

+### Running into errors

+If your setup isn't working and you can not figure out the reason why, running
+`docker-compose down -v` will remove the relevant containers and volumes,
+allowing you to run `docker-compose up` again from a clean slate.

 ## 🔒 Reverse Proxy

 Used for SSL termination.
 To setup SSL support provide a proper NEXTCLOUD_DOMAIN environment variable and put the certificates to ./data/ssl/ named by the domain name.